alexmurphy6194/LMS/README.md

 }
 ```
 ### Created an Export Email button for New Students in Job Placement
    The director of Job Placement has access to a page that displays New Students to the program as well as those hired in the past week.
 I added the button to export the emails of the New Students so the director can reach out to them.
-This required checking when the student entered the Job Placement program, and if it was within 7 days of datetime.Now, pull their information from the database, append that info to a stringBuilder object, and then download it as an excel spreadsheet.
+This required checking when the student entered the Job Placement program, and if it was within 7 days of 'datetime.Now', pull their information from the database, append that info to a stringBuilder object, and then download it as an excel spreadsheet.
 In order to reduce redundancy, I combined the methods for the two exportCSV buttons on the page.
 I used a nullable bool that is passed from the View based on which button is clicked as a conditional for which email list needed to be created.
 ```
 // CSV Export Option